nf-core/nanoseq/docs/usage.md

 --samplesheet '[path to sample sheet]'
 ```

-Please note the following requirements:

-1. The path must be enclosed in quotes
-2. The path must have at least one `*` wildcard character

 ### Demultiplexing
 By default, the pipeline expects data to be demultiplexed into fastq files.
 If you have fastq files already, you need to specify `--skipDemultiplexing` on the command line when you launch the pipeline to bypass this step.